 - Outreach.Buzz – Our own outreaching tool that we use to find bloggers from different niches and establish connections to publish articles on their websites.
 [Read the Outreach.buzz Review] [Try Outreach.buzz]

 As I said, there are many other tools you could use, but I consider the above the most for running a full-service digital marketing agency.

 Once you’ve got your numbers for how long it takes you to perform your services, you can start to build out the most simple pricing model, one that’s cost-based.

 So the total price for your services should be $510 + $60 = $570.
-Of course, if you choose to outsource the writing or the outreach, the hourly rate of the people you are working can be different.
+Of course, if you choose to outsource the writing or the outreach, the hourly rate of the people you are working with can be different.

 We’ve got a resource below that can help you design a pricing model based on how long marketing activities take you.